- Food and Cooking»

 Different Ways To Freeze Corn

-I have tried two methods of freezing corn.
+Anyway, I have tried two methods of freezing corn.
 One method is the blanching method and the other is without using the blanching process.
-I will discuss both.
+I will discuss both of these methods.

 Freezing Corn with the Blanching Process

-Blanching has been the process in which I used to freeze my corn.
+Blanching has usually been my “true blue” process of freezing corn.
 For those unfamiliar with blanching let me give you a quick definition.
 Blanching is the process by which vegetables are quickly steamed or boiled then plunged into a cold water bath.
 It's purpose is to stop the enzyme process.

 Step 1: Husk and clean the silk off the corn.